 If you have a little extra time or want more control over how you manage your settings, you can also access them using the complete autofill interface under your main Chrome settings.
-This method allows you to visualise more of your options for both autofill and your browser’s overall data settings.
+This method allows you to visualize more of your options for both autofill and your browser’s overall data settings.

 This is your quick method for clearing saved autofill entries in particular or in combination with other browser data.
 As opposed to your own unique arrangement of bookmarks and app icons, the Chrome browser interface is consistent from user to user.

 - Open your Chrome browser

 - Look to the top right corner of your browser and click the three dot symbol just below the close option.
 If you’re having trouble finding the symbol, it should be located next to your Chrome profile picture and to the far right of the search bar where you can type in search terms and web addresses

 - Hover over the More tools… option until the dropdown appears